FNS-Division/mobile-network-capacity-checker/README.md

 We have provided data templates in the [data templates](data_templates) folder, which specify the required columns for each dataset and the accepted values.

+It is also possible to provide data on the visibility status between each point of interest and cell site, but this is not a requirement as the checker automates these calculations in the background.

 ## Running your analysis

 To conduct your analysis using the Mobile Network Capacity Model, follow these steps:

 1. Prepare Your Data:
-   Place your input data files in the `data/input_data/<country>` directory.
+   Place your input data files in the `data/input_data/<country-code>` directory.
 For example, for Spain, include your geospatial data in CSV format in sub-folder `data/input_data/ESP`.
 Use [ISO-3 three-letter codes](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-3) to identify your country.
 Ensure your data is in the correct format as specified in the technical documentation.

 2. Create a Jupyter Notebook to run your analysis:
    Copy the notebook template from `notebooks/Template.ipynb`, and insert the copy in the folder `notebooks`.
 For example, `notebooks/my_analysis.ipynb`.

-2. Configure Analysis Parameters:
+3. Configure Analysis Parameters:
    In your analysis notebook (e.g. `notebooks/my_analysis.ipynb`) locate the configuration cells and adjust the parameters according to your specific analysis requirements.

-3. Execute the Analysis:
+4. Execute the Analysis:
    Run through the notebook cells sequentially.
 Each cell contains explanations and code for different stages of the analysis.
+During the analysis run, auxiliary files related to topography (Source: [NASA](https://portal.opentopography.org/raster?opentopoID=OTSRTM.082015.4326.1)) and population (Source: [Worldpop](https://www.worldpop.org/)) in the area covered by the points of interest and cell sites will automatically be downloaded into the `data/input_data/<country-code>` folder (in sub-folders called `srtm1` and `population`).
+You do not need to directly manipulate these files.

-4. Review Results:
+5. Review Results:
-   After execution, find your output data and visualizations in the `data/output_data/<country>` directory.
+   After execution, find your output data and visualizations in the `data/output_data/<country-code>` directory.
 The notebook will also display key results and graphs inline.

-5. Iterate if Necessary:
+6. Iterate if Necessary:
    Based on your initial results, you may want to adjust parameters or input data.
 Simply update the relevant sections and re-run the affected cells or the entire notebook.

 For a more detailed walkthrough, refer to our [technical documentation](https://fns-division.github.io/mobile-network-capacity-model-documentation/).